mktetts/tgw/README.md

 ##### Note:
 - During testing, Aggregation node and Relayer node are not running means, cross chain functions won't work, still single chain functionalities continues to work.
 - During testing, the game and nfts shown in demo video will not be shown, because, Edge storage node is running locally.
 So please create new game and new nft items.
+- When running Relayer node, there may be a chance of error like 'filter not found error', try to stop that and start again or, anyway it continues to work after sometimes

 #### Testnet Contract Addresses